prakhar1989/docker-curriculum/tutorial/src/index.md

     driver: local
 ```

 Let me breakdown what the file above means.
 At the parent level, we define the names of our services - `es` and `web`.
-The `image` parameter is always required, and for each service that we want Docker to run, we can add additional parameters.
+For each service that Docker needs to run, we can add additional parameters out of which `image` is required.
 For `es`, we just refer to the `elasticsearch` image available on Elastic registry.
 For our Flask app, we refer to the image that we built at the beginning of this section.

-Other parameters such as `command` and `ports` provide more information about the container.
+Via other parameters such as `command` and `ports` we provide more information about the container.
 The `volumes` parameter specifies a mount point in our `web` container where the code will reside.
-This is purely optional and is useful if you need access to logs, etc. We'll later see how this can be useful during development.
+This is purely optional and is useful if you need access to logs etc. We'll later see how this can be useful during development.
 Refer to the [online reference](https://docs.docker.com/compose/compose-file) to learn more about the parameters this file supports.
 We also add volumes for the `es` container so that the data we load persists between restarts.
 We also specify `depends_on`, which tells docker to start the `es` container before `web`.
 You can read more about it on [docker compose docs](https://docs.docker.com/compose/compose-file/#depends_on).

 > Note: You must be inside the directory with the `docker-compose.yml` file in order to execute most Compose commands.